quantnetwork/DEPRECATED-overledger-tutorial/README.md

 ## More examples

 Further examples can be found in the `src` folder for:
-- reading an Overledger transaction
+- creating an ethereum account
 - getting address balances
 - getting address sequences
+- reading an Overledger transaction
+- searching for blocks
 - searching for transactions
-- searching for blocks